 Of course, the translated message about the tour or tourist facility needs to be both accurate and appealing to have any useful effect.
-If a museum, cultural display or beach is an important feature of a tourist destination the translated language has to be appropriate for this.
+If a museum, cultural display, or beach is an important feature of a tourist destination the translated language has to be appropriate for this.
 A general tourism translation wouldn’t have quite the desired effect.

 You can’t forget the targeted audience

 If a tourist translation is to have any effect it also needs to be localized to fit the targeted audience.
-The style and tone of a text aimed at an English-speaking audience are likely to be quite different from that aimed at, for example, a Japanese traveller or even a French or German traveller.
+The style and tone of a text aimed at an English-speaking audience are likely to be quite different from that aimed at, for example, a Japanese traveler or even a French or German traveler.
 One key example is the difference between using the word ‘Sie’ in German which is formal and the more informal ‘Du.’
 The wrong usage could markedly affect the context of the translation as there isn’t any English counterpart.
 Because of these obvious differences, the tourism translator needs to have a good understanding of the cultural norms found embedded in their pair of languages.

 Details are important in a tourism translation

 When targeting a global market the finer details of a tourism product should not be omitted.
-Everyone wants to know the price of their favourite tourist attractions in their chosen destinations.
+Everyone wants to know the price of their favorite tourist attractions in their chosen destinations.
 Failure to add this material on a promotional tourist website might send the tourist somewhere else.
 A translator who specializes in tourism translations will know how important it is to include minor details.
 Added to this is the translation of colloquial terminology.
 This demands considerable marketing flair, and the translator needs to be able to localize this to fit the target audience.

 Some examples of top tourist attractions which may need a tourism translation are:

-- forests, reserves and national parks;
+- forests, reserves, and national parks;

 - communities of people from different ethnic groupings;

-- different types of modern and ancient structures such as old penal settlements, castles, pyramids, bridges and tall structures like the Eiffel Tower and the Statue of Liberty;
+- different types of modern and ancient structures such as old penal settlements, castles, pyramids, bridges, and tall structures like the Eiffel Tower and the Statue of Liberty;

 - global sporting and cultural events;